Moov-Organization/Moov-Documentation/docs/index.md

 [Demo](http://moovlab.online): This is a link to the prototype built to demonstrate how a decentralized ride hailing marketplace will work with self driving cars.
 [Demo w/o blockchain](http://test.moovlab.online)

-If you have questions, concerns, want to join the development team or want to know more about purchasing Moov Tokens, email us at contact@moovnow.org
+We are [looking](mailto:contact@moovnow.org) for social entrepreneurs and developers who are passionate about using technology to serve the community.

+You can donate for our cause through our [Patreon page](https://www.patreon.com/user?u=11758860).
+You can purchase MOOV tokens by [contacting us](mailto:contact@moovnow.org), in compliance with SEC, you must be an accredited investor.

 The Moov documentation site is currently hosted via Github pages.
 All documentation is publicly available as a Git repository, viewable on the [Moov Documentation Github page](https://github.com/Moov-Organization/Moov-Documentation).
 To contribute to this documentation, fork the repository, make local changes, and [create a pull request via Github](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
-Alternatively, open an issue for any problems or inconsistencies.
+Alternatively, open an issue for any problems, questions or inconsistencies.